 Now with programs like Cedreo, you can create 3D floor plans complete with furnishings, flooring, painting, and decorations.
 These are good for helping clients understand and get excited about the project.

 Cross-section drawings are 2-dimensional drawings that show a combination of visible and hidden elements in a building.
 Imagine that you’ve sliced part of the building in half along a vertical plane and are looking at the inside.
-That’s a cross-section or sectional drawing.
+These are cross-section or section drawings.

-Cross-section architecture drawings are useful for showing how certain parts of a building are put together.
+Section drawings are useful for showing how certain parts of a building (like structural elements) are put together.
 They can show things like:

-Architects can also create elevations similar to cross-sectional drawings that show an interior view from a vertical plane.
+Architects can also create interior elevation drawings similar to cross-sectional drawings that show an interior view from a vertical plane.
 These help show a 2D view of cabinets, doors, and windows.

 These architecture drawings show detailed views of the finishes.
 With them, architects can communicate detailed information regarding the type of floor coverings, moldings, textures, and colors.